-Proven track record and strategy for long-term value creation.
+Strong outlook for future growth.
+Canada's energy resources are essential in meeting the world's growing energy demand.
 Our basin continues to grow and set new records for both natural gas and crude oil production.
-LNG Canada and the Trans Mountain Expansion pipeline, will unlock further growth.
-With KAPS in service, we enter our next chapter as an essential infrastructure service provider with an integral role in enabling basin growth.
+LNG Canada and the Trans Mountain Expansion pipeline are expected to unlock further growth.
+As an essential infrastructure service provider, Keyera will continue to play an integral role in enabling basin growth.

-On behalf of Keyera's board of directors and management team I want to thank our employees, customers, shareholders, Indigenous peoples, and other stakeholders for their continued support.
+On behalf of Keyera's board of directors and management team I want to thank our teams, customers, shareholders, Indigenous rights holders, neighboring communities, and other stakeholders for their continued support.